FAQ SHEET FOR IBC CHALLENGERS

 MAY I SELL MY CDs WHILE I AM AT THE IBC?

-For IBC contestants only, The Blues Foundation will have volunteers on-site to assist you in selling your discs.
-CD sales will be available at our Will Call and Merchandise Sales space at Club 152 on Wednesday, Thursday and Friday from Noon-10 pm, each day.
+For IBC challengers only, The Blues Foundation will have volunteers on-site to assist you in selling your discs.
+CD sales will be available at our Will Call and Merchandise Sales space at Club 152 on Wednesday, Thursday, and Friday from Noon – 9pm, each day.

-Due to the number of acts competing in the IBC, we are accepting no more than one CD title per act.
-If you would like to participate in our CD sales program, we suggest you bring with you up to 100 copies of your most recent release.
-You may also mail up to 20 copies ahead of your arrival which MUST ARRIVE no later than January 10, 2017.
-The Blues Foundation IS NOT responsible for lost or late arrival of discs!
+Due to the number of acts competing in the IBC, we are only accepting one CD title per act.
+If you would like to participate in our CD sales program, you may mail up to 10 copies ahead of your arrival.
+The Blues Foundation will only keep an inventory of 10 discs at CD Sales at any given time.
+Discs MUST ARRIVE no later than January 5, 2024.
+The Blues Foundation IS NOT responsible for lost or the late arrival of discs!

-If you choose to pre-ship CDs, you should address your package as follows:
+If you choose to pre-ship CDs, address your package as follows:

 The Blues Foundation-IBC Discs